-strategies and support to foster diversity, growth, innovation and resilience throughout he Port Stephens LGA.
-Growth can only be achieved with clear poals and a roadmap to achieve these goals, the bluegrid for growth is cutting them.
+We will provide the incentive, tools, strategies and support to foster diversity, growth, innovation and resilience throughout the Port Stephens LGA.

 INVESTMENT ATTRACTION

 Port Stephens has a lot to offer prospective investors.
 It is home to one of Australia's fastest-growing aviation and defence hubs, has a long-established manufacturing sector and is one of the east coast's most loved tourism destinations.